Sohan-R-Kumar/Project_Portfolio/README.md

 ## Android Application Development - AI Chess Game
-* An AI based chess app written in Flutter using Flame engine, using the minimax algorithm with alpha-beta pruning with difficulty levels ranging from 1-6 along with functionality supporting different visual thematic graphics.
+* An AI based chess app written in Flutter using Flame engine, using the minimax algorithm with alpha-beta pruning with difficulty levels ranging from 1-6 along with functionality supporting different visual thematic graphics.

 ## ML - Multi-Modal Emotion Recognition Using Speech
 * Project involved in building a Speech Emotion Recognition system that records human speech tone using Scikit-learn